Cross-dressing: Legal issues

+North America

-For instance, from 1840 forward, United States saw state and city laws forbidding people from appearing in public while dressed in clothes that do not associate with their assigned sex.
+For instance, from 1840 forward, the United States saw state and city laws forbidding people from appearing in public while dressed in clothes not commonly associated with their assigned sex.
 The goal of this wave of policies was to create a tool that would enforce a normative gender narrative, targeting multiple gender identities across the gender spectrum.
 With the progression of time, styles, and societal trends, it became even more difficult to draw the line between what was cross-dressing or not.
-Only recently have these laws changed.
-As recently as 2011, it was still possible for a man to get arrested for “impersonating a woman” — a vestige of the 19th century laws.
-Even with this, legal issues surrounding cross-dressing perpetuated all throughout the mid 20th century.
+In 2011, it was still possible for a man to get arrested for "impersonating a woman" — a vestige of the 19th century laws.
+Legal issues surrounding cross-dressing perpetuated all throughout the mid 20th century.
 During this time period, police would often reference laws that did not exist or laws that have been repealed in order to target the LGBTQ+ community.

-This extends beyond the United States: There still remains 13 UN member States that explicitly criminalize transgender individuals, and there exist even more countries that use a great deal of diverse laws to target them.
-The third edition of the Trans Legal Mapping Report, done by the International Lesbian, Gay, Bisexual, Trans, and Intersex Association found that an especially common method to target these individuals is through cross-dressing regulations.
-For instance, only in 2014 did we see change in Malaysia as an appeal court finally overturned a state law prohibiting Muslim men from cross-dressing as women.
+Asia

+Nepal decriminalized cross-dressing in 2007.
+Only in 2014 did an appeal court in Malaysia finally overturn a state law prohibiting Muslim men from cross-dressing as women.

+Oceania

+In the Australian state of Tasmania, cross-dressing in public was made a criminal offence in 1935, and this law was only repealed in 2000.